 “The study provides further evidence that cost-saving policies encouraging generic medicine prescriptions, which can have substantial savings for healthcare expenditures, may be offset by increased costs from follow-on drugs,” researchers concluded in their study, published today in the journal PLOS Medicine.
 “Healthcare providers and policy makers should be aware of the impact of evergreening strategies.”

 The creation of follow-on drugs—also called “me too” drugs—has been a topic of debate since the 1970s.
 The Geneva researchers, along with many before them, raised questions about whether evergreening promotes wasteful spending in the healthcare system by creating loopholes for drug companies to maintain a financial stake after their patents expire.

 One common evergreening practice is to make small adjustments to the chemical composition of drugs, by combining formulas or making timed-release versions, for example.
 These practices, researchers claim, create a “spillover effect” and unnecessarily increase healthcare costs.

-The U.S. Centers for Disease Control and Prevention (CDC) announced Tuesday that the percentage of families struggling to pay their medical bills is slowly decreasing from 21.7 percent in 2011 to 20.3 percent in 2012.
+The U.S. Centers for Disease Control and Prevention (CDC) that the percentage of families struggling to pay their medical bills is slowly decreasing from 21.7 percent in 2011 to 20.3 percent in 2012.